-New Parent Leave is available to regular full time and part time faculty and staff who become parents following the birth or adoption of a baby.
+After meeting the RIT service eligibility requirements for NYS PFL, RIT’s New Parent Leave is available to regular full time and part time employees who become parents following the birth or adoption of a baby.
 The leave is available within 12 months of the baby’s birth.
-If the baby was born or adopted prior to the parent’s employment at RIT, the leave is still available within 12 months of the baby’s birth.
+If the baby was born or adopted prior to the parent’s employment at RIT, the leave is still available within 12 months of the baby’s birth after meeting the RIT service eligibility requirements of NYS PFL.

 Primary caregiver is defined as the parent who spends the most time with the child and provides most of the everyday aspects of care.
 The secondary caregiver is defined as the parent who shares childrearing responsibilities with the primary caregiver.
 In cases where both parents are RIT employees, each is entitled to their own time off; one of the employees is the primary caregiver and the other is the secondary caregiver.

-To accommodate both the University’s needs and the needs of the parents, the leave may be taken either as a block of time or intermittently.
-Leave time may be taken in no less than half-day increments.
+If the employee is eligible for RIT New Parent Leave but is not eligible for NYS PFL, the RIT New Parent Leave may be taken either as a block of time or intermittently.
+Leave time may be taken in no less than full-day increments.
 The employee needs to notify both their manager and Prudential to report the dates of New Parent Leave prior to the start of the leave.
 The leave may be taken immediately following the disability period or birth in a block of time.
-For leaves taken intermittently or in blocks of time other than immediately following the disability period or birth, the employee is expected to work with his or her manager to determine when and how the leave will be taken.
+For leaves taken intermittently or in blocks of time other than immediately following the disability period or birth, the employee is expected to work with their manager to determine when and how the leave will be taken.
 For instructional faculty, adjustments to the employee’s plan of work would need to be made as a result of the leave.

-The new parent leave will count toward the employee’s total Family and Medical Leave Act (FMLA) annual leave allowance.
-Absence from work due to a New Parent Leave will not impact an employee’s annual performance assessment or potential merit increase
+The RIT New Parent Leave will count toward the employee’s total Family and Medical Leave Act (FMLA) annual leave allowance.
+Absence from work due to RIT New Parent Leave will not impact an employee’s annual performance assessment or potential merit increase.

-Employees taking New Parent Leave are required to notify their manager as well as contact Prudential at 877-908-4778 to report the leave.
+Employees taking New Parent Leave are required to contact Prudential at 877-908-4778 to report the leave.
 RIT’s Control Number is 50757, which is needed when contacting Prudential.
 Prudential will generate a leave notice identifying the employee’s leave dates which will be used by Human Resources to continue pay during the New Parent Leave period.
 For hourly employees, Payroll will enter the pay code “New Parent Leave” into Kronos for the time designated as New Parent Leave.

 Human Resources Department